XeroAPI/xero-ruby/accounting/docs/AccountingApi.md

 end

 api_instance = XeroRuby::AccountingApi.new
-xero_tenant_id = 'xero_tenant_id_example' # String | Xero identifier for Tenant
+xero_tenant_id = 'YOUR_XERO_TENANT_ID' # String | Xero identifier for Tenant
 opts = {
-  page: 56, # Integer | Up to 100 linked transactions will be returned in a single API call.
+  page: 1, # Integer | Up to 100 linked transactions will be returned in a single API call.
 Use the page parameter to specify the page to be returned e.g. page=1.
-  linked_transaction_id: 'linked_transaction_id_example', # String | The Xero identifier for an Linked Transaction
+  linked_transaction_id: '00000000-0000-0000-000-000000000000', # String | The Xero identifier for an Linked Transaction
-  source_transaction_id: 'source_transaction_id_example', # String | Filter by the SourceTransactionID.
-Get all the linked transactions created from a particular ACCPAY invoice
+  source_transaction_id: '00000000-0000-0000-000-000000000000', # String | Filter by the SourceTransactionID.
+Get the linked transactions created from a particular ACCPAY invoice
-  contact_id: 'contact_id_example', # String | Filter by the ContactID.
+  contact_id: '00000000-0000-0000-000-000000000000', # String | Filter by the ContactID.
 Get all the linked transactions that have been assigned to a particular customer.
-  status: 'status_example', # String | Filter by the combination of ContactID and Status.
-Get all the linked transactions that have been assigned to a particular customer and have a particular status e.g. GET /LinkedTransactions?ContactID=4bb34b03-3378-4bb2-a0ed-6345abf3224e&Status=APPROVED.
+  status: 'APPROVED', # String | Filter by the combination of ContactID and Status.
+Get  the linked transactions associaed to a  customer and with a status
-  target_transaction_id: 'target_transaction_id_example' # String | Filter by the TargetTransactionID.
+  target_transaction_id: '00000000-0000-0000-000-000000000000' # String | Filter by the TargetTransactionID.
 Get all the linked transactions allocated to a particular ACCREC invoice
 }

 begin